CumulusNetworks/docs/content/nvidia-air/Air-SDK-V2.md

 29
 ```

-## Creating Simulations
+## Create a Simulation
-There are two paths for creating simulations via the SDK V2:
+There are two paths for creating simulations using the SDK V2:
-- File Import
+- File import
-- Blank Simulation Creation
+- Blank simulation creation

 ### File Import
-Entire simulations can efficiently and reliably be created via a file import.
-This process is similar to the "DOT file upload" process supported by the original SDK.

-This mirrors the [simulation import](https://air.nvidia.com/api/#/v2/v2_simulations_import_create) endpoint.
+Entire simulations can efficiently and reliably be created by importing a file.
+This process is similar to the DOT file upload process supported by the original SDK and mirrors the [simulation import](https://air.nvidia.com/api/#/v2/v2_simulations_import_create) endpoint.

-More details can be found [here](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Quick-Start/#import-a-topology) under the "Import Instructions".
+More details can be found in the [import instructions section](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Quick-Start/#import-a-topology) of the quick start guide.
 ```python
 from air_sdk.v2 import AirApi